csi-FOXBYTE/FHH_VR-VISUALISIERUNGSPLATTFORM_FRONTEND/README.md

 # Release

-To trigger a new release do a pull request to the ```release``` branch.
+## To trigger a new release do a pull request to the `release` branch.
 After completion merge the release branch into the master branch.
----

 # Conventions